rotanen/lemma-info/syntax-explanation.md

 Note that Lemma does not have ad-hoc record types, but field constraints can accomplish much of the same polymorphism.

 And it avoids adding subtyping to the type system.
-I am trying to stick with the "Hindley-Milner with constraints" model.
+I am trying to stick with the "Hindley-Milner with qualified types" model.

 ## Miscellaneous Operators